 Studio 2 – Pottery.
 Open Monday to Thursday 10.30am to 4pm and market days

 Studio 3 – Shaker Maker.
 Fine furniture maker.
 Open Monday to Friday 9.30am to 5.30pm.
 Weekends by appointment

 Studio 4 – Mad Cat Crafts.
 Hand decorated gifts for home and garden.
-Open Tuesday to Friday 10am to 5pm and Saturday 10am to 4pm
+Open Wednesday to Friday 10am to 5pm and Saturday 10am to 4pm and market days